 7. Tracking: Explore the untrampled edges of local parks after a snowfall to look for animal tracks.
 For more tips on tracking, see “Stories in the Snow: Tracking for kids.”

-8. Wandering Winnipeg: Take the family out to visit some of the great places in Winnipeg that encourage outdoor activities, like FortWhyte Alive, the Forks, or Assiniboine Park (to name a few).
+8. Wandering Winnipeg + BEYOND: Take the family out to visit some of the great places across our province that encourage outdoor activities, like FortWhyte Alive, The Forks, Assiniboine Park, and Riding Mountain Provincial Park (to name a few).

 9. Build a Bird Feeder: Make some bird feeders together (with recycled materials from around the house), and quietly watch from across the yard as our little feathered friends enjoy!
 Here is a guide to make bird feeders with orange peels!